chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ##### Nodes Tab

-The details page of the policy group let's you view the list of **Nodes**.
+The details page of the policy group lets you view the list of **Nodes**.

 IMAGE